Removing the mask -- reconstructing a scalar field on the sphere from a masked field: Acknowledgements

 \section{Acknowledgements}

-The assistance of Yu Guang Wang in the early stages of the project is also gratefully acknowledged.
+The assistance of Yu Guang Wang in the early stages of the project and constructive comments from anonymous referees are gratefully acknowledged.
 This research includes computations using the computational cluster Katana supported by Research Technology Services at UNSW Sydney~\cite{Katana}.
 Some of the results in this paper have been derived using the \texttt{healpy} and \texttt{HEALPix} packages.